 Langkawi is located on the western side of the northern peninsular of Malaysia.
 For this reason, it has a very different climate and rainfall patterns to Sabah, the Eastern States and even Kuala Lumpur.
-Langkawi is approximately 500km's from Kuala Lumpur and 800km's from Singapore and is actually located closer to the Sothern Thailand Islands than mainland Malaysia.
+Langkawi is approximately 500 km from Kuala Lumpur and 800 km from Singapore and is actually located closer to the Southern Thailand islands than mainland Malaysia.

-Visitors to Malaysia must hold a valid passport or travel document with a minimum validity of six months beyond the intended visiting period.
-Most nationalities do not require visas for social or business visits.
+Foreign visitors to Malaysia must hold a valid passport or travel document with a minimum validity of six months beyond the intended visiting period.
+Most foreign nationalities do not require visas for social or business visits.
 For further information, please refer www.imi.gov.my

-Taxis are readily available and offer flat fee tarrifs The cars tend to be in quite good condition, mostly complete with air conditioning.
-Hire cars and motorbikes are available though we recommend you use operators with the correct licenses and insurances to protect yourself in any event.
-Please ensure you bring along your license in order to hire a car.
+Taxis are plentiful and readily available and offer flat fee tarrifs (unless mentioned) at Langkawi Interntional Airport or in the town.
+Daily rental for car and motorbike are available although we recommend you use operators with the proper icenses and insurance to protect yourself in any event.
+Please ensure you bring along your license and/or passport in order to hire a car.

 Emergency Facilities & Health Services

-Langkawi is home to a modern hospital and there are numerous private doctors locally all of which are linked with pharmacies nearby.
-There is also an ambulance, fire brigade, local police and army and navy bases located on the island.
+General Hospital, clinics and private practitioners are available in Langkawi.
+Pharmacies are available as well in Pantai Cenang.
+There is also an ambulance, fire brigade, local police, army and navy bases located on the island.
 Tsunami warning systems are installed and notification systems are in place.